 The initialization vector IV should be changed after using the secret key a number of times.
 It can be shown that even properly created IV used too many times, makes the system vulnerable to chosen-plaintext attacks.
 For AES cipher it is estimated to be 248 blocks, while for 3DES it is about 216 plaintext blocks.

 The PCBC mode is similar to the previously described CBC mode.
 It also mixes bits from the previous and current plaintext blocks, before encrypting them.
 In contrast to the CBC mode, if one ciphertext bit is damaged, the next plaintext block and all subsequent blocks will be damaged and unable to be decrypted correctly.

 In the PCBC mode both encryption and decryption can be performed using only one thread at a time.

-The CFB mode is similar to the previously described CBC mode.
+The CFB mode is similar to the CBC mode described above.
 The main difference is that one should encrypt ciphertext data from the previous round (so not the plaintext block) and then add the output to the plaintext bits.
-It does not affect the cipher security but it results in the fact that the same encryption algorithm (as used for encrypting plaintext data) should be used during the decryption process.
+It does not affect the cipher security but it results in the fact that the same encryption algorithm (as was used for encrypting plaintext data) should be used during the decryption process.